Maurice Benard

-Maurice Benard (born March 1, 1963) is an American actor.
+Maurice Benard (born Mauricio José Morales; March 1, 1963) is an American actor.
 He played Nico Kelly in the ABC daytime soap opera All My Children from 1987 to 1990 and in 1991 portrayed Desi Arnaz in the biographical television film Lucy & Desi: Before the Laughter.
 In 1993, Benard began starring as Sonny Corinthos in the ABC soap opera General Hospital.
 For his role in General Hospital, Benard received three Daytime Emmy Award for Outstanding Lead Actor in a Drama Series.

 Early life

 Benard was born Mauricio José Morales in Martinez, California, the son of Martha, a bank employee, and Humberto Morales, a bakery superintendent.
 He grew up in San Francisco, California, and is of Nicaraguan and Salvadoran ancestry.